dummifiedme/TheNotebook/NotesVault/PARA System/1 Projects/UPSC/GS2/Types of Majority.md

     *   Effective strength = Total strength - Vacancies
 4.  #### Absolute Majority
     *   50 percent (+1) of the total strength of the house.

+---

+- Question: In Lok Sabha, 280 members are present out of which 212 have voted.
+What will be the majority required to pass the amendment in above situation?
+How many members should vote in favour?
+	- Answer: Condition 1: 50% +1 Total strength => 273 seats (i.e. of 545).
+		Therefore, it can't be passed at this strength.

+---